leo-editor/blog/README.md

 ### Daily Use ###

-    1. Sync local working copies
+    1. Sync local working copy
     2. Write your article
     3. Preview
     4. Commit source files
-    5. Publish
+    5. Check public url

 #### Sync local working copies ####
-Before you do any work, be sure that you have the newest copies of both repositories:
+Before you do any work, be sure that you have the newest copy of the repository:

     cd leo-blog
-    git pull
-    cd ../leo-editor.github.io
     git pull

 #### Write your article ####
 This is a simple RST file in the content/ directory: